 Textbook information is not available until approximately 8 weeks prior to the commencement of the Teaching period.

 Textbook requirements may vary from one teaching period to the next.

-This subject looks at the significance and regulation of alcohol and illicit drugs in society, and their problematic association with crime and deviance.
-Students will be encouraged to take a critical approach to exploring the complex issues surrounding illicit drugs, alcohol and crime.
-Policy responses including law enforcement, prevention, treatment and harm reduction are considered.
-The subject explores the regulation of alcohol and illicit drugs, the complex culture that surrounds their consumption and the contentious relationship between alcohol and illicit drug use and crime and deviance.
+In this unit you will look at the significance and regulation of alcohol and illicit drugs in society, and their problematic association with crime and deviance.
+You will be encouraged to take a critical approach to exploring the complex issues surrounding illicit drugs, alcohol and crime.
+You will analyse policy responses including law enforcement, prevention, treatment and harm reduction.
+You will explore the regulation of alcohol and illicit drugs, the complex culture that surrounds their consumption, and the contentious relationship between alcohol and illicit drug use and crime and deviance.

 Assessment 1 Online Quiz: 1500 words (equivalent).
 Relates to Learning Outcomes 1-3 Assessment 2 Online Quiz: 1500 words (equivalent).
 Relates to Learning Outcomes 1-3 Assessment 3 Written Assessment: 1500 words.
 Relates to Learning Outcomes 1-4